-[Revisions: 2/5/2012 and 2/27/2012] These notes were written as part of my preparation for presentations at Homewood and Little Falls Friends Meetings under the title “Mysticism, Experience, and Quakerism.”
-Thanks to Friends’ thoughtful questions during those presentations, I have changed the title and revised the first section in order to clarify the context in which I was working — namely, the doctrine, which we received over half a century ago from Howard Brinton, that Quakerism has been from the first a religion of Neoplatonic-type mysticism.
+[Revisions: 2/2012 and 7/2019] These notes were written as part of my preparation for presentations at Homewood and Little Falls Friends Meetings under the title “Mysticism, Experience, and Quakerism.”
+Thanks to Friends’ thoughtful questions during those presentations, I have changed the title and revised the first section in order to clarify the context in which I was working — namely, the modern doctrine that Quakerism has been from the first a religion of Neoplatonic-type mysticism.

 “There is one”: Mystical Experience?